Komodo-OS-Rom/komodo_wiki/_includes/templates/device_build.md

 ## Introduction

-These instructions will hopefully assist you to start with a stock {{ device.vendor }} {{ device.name }}, unlock the bootloader (if necessary), and then download the required tools as well as the very latest source code for PixelExperience (based on Google’s Android operating system) for your device.
-Using these, you can build both a PixelExperience installation zip and a PixelExperience Recovery image and install them on your device.
+These instructions will hopefully assist you to start with a stock {{ device.vendor }} {{ device.name }}, unlock the bootloader (if necessary), and then download the required tools as well as the very latest source code for Komodo OS (based on Google’s Android operating system) for your device.
+Using these, you can build both a Komodo OS installation zip and a Komodo OS Recovery image and install them on your device.

 It is difficult to say how much experience is necessary to follow these instructions.
 While this guide is certainly not for the extremely uninitiated, these steps shouldn’t require a PhD in software development either.
 Some readers will have no difficulty and breeze through the steps easily.